 His ten senior county football medals spanned 1964 to 1980, but his great passion for hurling also bestowed a further three Dublin senior county championship medals.
 The All Star selectors also came knocking on three glorious occasions 1974/77/78.

-The Dublin former star believes he owes his historic sporting status to Kevin Heffernan.
+The former Dublin star believes he owes his historic sporting status to Kevin Heffernan.
 Few would dislodge such a claim, but Heffo inspired many more famous players.
-Brian Mullins rates extremely high with Jimmy, as one of his greatest ever footballers, and he bemoans Brian’s motor accident which denied him precious time at a vital time in his career.
+Brian Mullins rates extremely high with Jimmy, as one of his greatest ever footballers, and he bemoans Brian’s motor accident which denied him precious time at a vital stage in his career.

 Jimmy’s father was a Belfast born G.A.A. man who encouraged his son to take up gaelic games, but it was soccer that got his No.1 attention growing up around Marino, on Dublin’s northside.
 However the legends of Dublin football of the 50's era was ever present and Jimmy followed their trails and the rest is great football history.